-SECTION 1: All correspondence with the student and records of board decisions and all board correspondence will be kept permanently in the Honor Council file.
-Copies will also be maintained in the permanent file in the Dean of Student Life Office, in accordance with policies established for maintaining of student judicial records.

-SECTION 2: If the student is found not guilty, the Honor Council president will expunge identifying information from the case file in the Honor Council Office.
+- SECTION 1: All correspondence with the student and records of board decisions and all board correspondence will be kept permanently in the Honor Council file.
+Copies will also be maintained in the permanent file in the Dean of Student Life Office, in accordance with policies established for maintaining of student judicial records. - SECTION 2: If the student is found not guilty, the Honor Council president will expunge identifying information from the case file in the Honor Council Office.

-The code was derived in gast from Kibber, W., Mass, E., Patterson, B., and Favela, Q., Academic Integrity and Student Development Legal Interes, Policy Inters (Callege Administration Publications, Inc., 1988).
+The orde was derived in part from 6 dray; W., Nane, E., Fatterian, B., and Parella, G., Academic horgets and Sendere Development: Legal brane, Policy house; (College Administration Particulation, Inc., 1988).

-EXPERIENCE teaches slowly, and at the cost
+Experience teaches slowly, and at the cost of mistakes."

-of mistakes."
 J.A.
 FROUDE